What is eczema (atopic dermatitis)?

 Remind your child that:

-- He is not to blame for his eczema.
+- They are not to blame for their eczema.

 - It is not due to bad hygiene.

-- He cannot spread eczema to other children.
+- They cannot spread eczema to other children.

-Your child may feel tired, drowsy, or have a hard time getting up in the morning.
-This is often due to lack of sleep during the night due to the constant itching and physical discomfort.
+Your child may feel tired, drowsy or have a hard time getting up in the morning.
+The constant itching and physical discomfort may keep your child up at night, causing a lack of sleep .
 Eczema may interfere with your child's concentration and learning because of the constant itching or lack of sleep.

 Certain steps can be taken to help decrease the chance of eczema flare-ups at school:

-- If there are school uniforms, you may want to ask if a cotton alternative would be okay.
+- You may want to ask if a cotton alternative would be okay for school uniforms.

 - Also, make sure the school is aware of all food allergies that your child has.
-Make sure the child is aware of what to avoid.
+Make sure your child is aware of what to avoid.

 Have your child wear loose-fitting cotton clothing.
-Cotton is good because it is a hypoallergenic fabric, it is resistant to dust mites, and it allows for better air circulation.
-Cotton also helps to remove and absorb body moisture, helping to draw heat away from the skin, and therefore helps keep the body cool and dry.
+Cotton is good because it is resistant to dust mites and it allows for better air circulation.
+Cotton also helps to remove and absorb body moisture, helping to draw heat away from the skin and helps keep the body cool and dry.

 Timing may be a factor in the activities that your child chooses to participate in.
 For example, playing outdoor sports later in the day, closer to the evening, may be helpful.
-This way the temperature has decreased and the sun is not as strong, making it easier to stay cool.
+At that time of day the temperature has decreased and the sun is not as strong, making it easier to stay cool.

-- After swimming, rinse your child's skin with water and bathe him.
-After bathing, apply your child's regular medicine followed by moisturizer.
+- After swimming, rinse your child's skin in the shower and then bathe your child.
+After bathing, apply your child's regular medicine if needed followed by moisturizer.

-If the water in the pool is warm, your child's skin will always look redder because warmth makes the blood vessels in the skin dilate (expand).
-Your child may look as though his eczema is getting worse, but it is not.
+If the water in the pool is warm, your child's skin will always look redder.
+Your child may look as though their eczema is getting worse, but it is not.

 - Atopic dermatitis (eczema) is a chronic skin condition that comes in many forms.
+Skin becomes dry and very itchy and a rash may appear.
 There will be times when the skin is worse or better.
-Skin becomes dry and very itchy.

 - Talk to your child's teacher about eczema.
 Explain that it cannot spread to other children and that it may be hard for your child to sit still and not scratch.